MonoidMusician/blog/sources/bezier_calligraphy.md

 Iʼve done this for many years, since before I could drive.
 As long as Iʼve done that, Iʼve also wanted to digitize the shapes, maybe to make them into a computer font so I donʼt have to manually write things out when I want to see how full sentences look.
-(ʼTwould also be great to explore ligatures and open type features to really make a natural flowing calligraphic font …)
+(ʼTwould also be a great way to explore ligatures and open type features to really make a natural flowing calligraphic font …)

 As I mentioned above, the precisely stated mathematical problem says the curves we are looking for arenʼt the type of curves supported by graphics programs today.
 But why let the mathematical impossibilities get in the way of actually quite good enough?